Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 # Smart contracts

-Hylé is a fully programmable blockchain designed for efficient data storage.
-Hylé only keeps the essential information needed to validate smart contract proofs, ensuring that smart contracts are lightweight and performant.
+Hyli is a fully programmable blockchain designed for efficient data storage.
+Hyli only keeps the essential information needed to validate smart contract proofs, ensuring that smart contracts are lightweight and performant.

-[Unlike traditional blockchains](./hyle-vs-vintage-blockchains.md), which store all smart contract data onchain, Hylé separates execution data (managed offchain by each application) from onchain data, which can be retrieved via our ABI.
+[Unlike traditional blockchains](./hyle-vs-vintage-blockchains.md), which store all smart contract data onchain, Hyli separates execution data (managed offchain by each application) from onchain data, which can be retrieved via our ABI.

 ## Onchain smart contract data

-Hylé smart contracts store the following data onchain:
+Hyli smart contracts store the following data onchain:

 - **Name**: the unique identifier for the contract
 - **Verifier**: the proof system used (e.g., "risc0" or "gnark-groth16-te-BN254")